ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ## An alternative way with Rust using std::simd

-In the introduction you read about 2 ways to do SIMD programming with Rust, `std::arch` and `std::simd`.
+In the introduction you read about 2 ways to carry out SIMD programming with Rust, `std::arch` and `std::simd`.
 You implemented the first approach.
 Now you can create an equivalent program in Rust using the `std::simd` approach.

 Shown below is the same program modified to use `std::simd`.
 Replace the functions in `average2.rs` with the following and save the updated contents in a file name `average3.rs`: